Citroen DS3 - Any good?

 I have driven it a couple of times and almost gone through the bloody windscreen where I haven't got used to the brakes

 I know what you mean!
-Back from holiday last week, three weeks driving a Chevy Malibu (great name, boring car!) which had much "heavier" brakes, a combination of the DS's "light" brakes & rust on the discs from being out of use for over three weeks meant that first time I stopped at the end of our road I stopped about five metres short!si_xsi said:
+Back from holiday last week, three weeks driving a Chevy Malibu (great name, boring car!) which had much "heavier" brakes, a combination of the DS's "light" brakes & rust on the discs from being out of use for over three weeks meant that first time I stopped at the end of our road I stopped about five metres short!

 Finally!
 My fiance put a deposit down today on a DS3 D Style Plus in Ink Blue, white roof and mirrors, the colour looks great and apparently quite rare.
 She should hopefully collect this week.